-Youth4Mountains Series: A multifunctional approach for mountain farms
+Youth4Mountains Series: A multifunctional approach for mountain agricultural businesses

-How can future challenges and opportunities for small and medium-sized mountain farms be identified?
+How to identify future challenges and opportunities for small and medium-sized mountain businesses?

-This workshop will share existing best practices by young people in mountain areas, highlighting the importance of agriculture in biodiversity conservation, in order to enhance the rich heritage of knowledge and tradition, the recovery of landraces and the promotion of local products while encouraging sustainable development in mountain areas.
-By producing high value mountain products with low environmental impact, small-scale mountain producers can respond to the market’s demand for “green” quality products and generate income in marginal areas.
+The workshop will share existing best practices carried out by youth in mountains, underlining the importance of agriculture in biodiversity conservation, in order to enhance the rich patrimony of knowledge and traditions while granting a sustainable development in mountain areas.

 Orto Tellinum (Valtellina, Alps, Italy)